Jason-Addison/Auravyx/README.md

 Most up-to-date version: Alpha-1.0.0 Release

+How to play: Extract Alpha-1.0.0.zip an run the .exe, if this fails make sure anti-virus are ignoring it (Windows Defender may try to auto-delete)

 ->Since chunk streaming is disabled, I included a small (2gb) world, which loads on startup.
 There are some snowy mountains in the distance, a tunnel at spawn and a brick pillar coming out of the ground.

 Visit my site if you want to chat: www.jasonaddison.dev